Exactech Lawsuit for Defective Knee Replacements

 The affected ExacTech knee and ankle replacements were not made according to the design specifications.
 In addition, the incorrect packaging led to vacuum sealing defects.
 As a result, the devices may not have undergone adequate sterilization.

 In particular, the knee or ankle implant could get damaged during transport and cause serious patient injuries.
-Such an ankle implant could cause:
+Such ankle implants using ExacTech recall materials could cause:

-Patients may need to undergo revision surgery to replace or repair a failed joint replacement.
-Since ExacTech knee and ankle replacement units can cause serious problems, affectees can file an ExacTech recall lawsuit.
+Patients may undergo revision surgery to replace or repair a failed joint replacement using an ExacTech recall device.
+Since ExacTech knee and ankle, prosthetic units can cause serious problems; affectees can file an ExacTech recall lawsuit.

-Symptoms of a Defective Ankle or Knee Replacement Systems
+Symptoms of a Defective Knee or Ankle Implant Systems

-People who have defective ankle or knee replacement systems in their bodies will experience specific symptoms that could mandate revision surgery.
+People with defective ankle or knee implant systems will experience specific symptoms that could mandate revision surgery.
 After the ExacTech recall, your surgeon will likely contact you.
 However, you shouldn't wait to hear from them if you already have the following symptoms:

 Doctors usually place joint replacements in areas with a lot of fluid.
 Your body's natural reaction to the presence of a foreign object is to try and flush it out with extra fluid.
 It can cause significant ankle swelling, which may or may not be accompanied by pain.